Anupamit/Js-Learn/React-js.md

 - The useMemo and useCallback Hooks are similar.
 The main difference is that useMemo returns a memoized value and useCallback returns a memoized function.

-# what is custom hooks?
+# What is custom hooks?
 - Hooks are reusable functions.
 - When you have component logic that needs to be used by multiple components, we can extract that logic to a custom Hook.
 - Custom Hooks start with "use".
 Example: useFetch